KYLE'S WORLD

 • 1 tsp vanilla extract

-1. Beat the butter, cream cheese, powdered sugar, and vanilla in a large bowl with a hand/stand mixer until smooth
+1. beat the 1/2 cup butter, 8oz cream cheese, 3.5 cups powdered sugar, and 1 tsp vanilla in a large bowl with a hand/stand mixer until smooth

 Notes: